 Corticosteroids may be prescribed to reduce swelling and inflammation during radiation therapy, or if symptoms return.

 Chemotherapy may be used in some children.
 Chemotherapy may be especially useful when the tumor extends into the hypothalamus.

 For organizations that provide support and additional information, see blindness resources.

-The outlook is highly variable.
+The outlook is very different for each patient.
 Early treatment improves the chance of a good outcome.
 Many tumors are curable with surgery, while others return.

 Normally, the growth of the tumor is very slow, and the condition remains stable for long periods of time.
-However, in adults and some childhood cases where the optic chiasm is involved, the tumor behaves aggressively.
+However, in adults and some children, when the optic chiasm is involved, the tumor is more aggressive.

 Call your health care provider for any vision loss, painless bulging of the eye, or other symptoms of this condition.